DataViz

 DataViz, Inc. is a software company located in Westport, Connecticut.
-They currently sell Docs To Go, Passwords Plus and recently released DailyBalance.
-The company has been in business since 1984 formerly selling apps such as MacLinkPlus, RoadSync, and Conversions Plus.
+They currently sell Docs To Go and DailyBalance.
+The company has been in business since 1984 formerly selling apps such as Passwords Plus, MacLinkPlus, RoadSync, and Conversions Plus.

 On 8 September 2010, they sold their office suite Documents To Go and other assets to Research In Motion for $50 million.